soswow/my-presentations/resume.md

 * I've been selected as one of three people from Sydney office to participate in an Artificial Intelligence innovation week that took place in Mountain View.
 * As part of the Toggl development team I developed a completely new web experience for our user base of more than 500,000.
 I modularized our client-side Backbone code in order to increase maintainability and facilitate its reuse.
 It utilises websockets for instantaneous synchronisation and can also work offline.
-[Screenshots](http://goo.gl/ock3gT)
 * I wrote the web application for Toggl's hiring campaign as a personal initiative.
 Every applicant can test his or her knowledge and show their coding skills.
-[Screenshots](http://goo.gl/6aTWse) I released this code as an [open source](https://github.com/soswow/lobzik) project.
+I released this code as an [open source](https://github.com/soswow/lobzik) project.
-* While working at Swedbank I replaced their dated Flash-based stock chart components with modern HTML5 code [Screenshots](http://goo.gl/yI68vj).
+* While working at Swedbank I replaced their dated Flash-based stock chart components with modern HTML5 code.
 * With a colleague at Zeroturnaround, I delivered two successful web projects using Java and the Play! web framework in three months!
-[Screenshots](http://goo.gl/NW71iC)
-* Graduated *cum laude* with my diploma thesis "Face Detection and Tracking Method Based on Neural Networks and Skin Color Segmentation" [summary](http://goo.gl/5D2097)
+* Graduated *cum laude* with my diploma thesis "Face Detection and Tracking Method Based on Neural Networks and Skin Color Segmentation"
 * Co-organized and given more than ten talks at local developer community meetups ([Devclub](http://www.devclub.eu/people/))